LSSTDESC/CCL/readthedocs/source/notation_and_other_cosmological_conventions.rst

 ``transfer_function`` options

-  - ``None`` : do not compute a linear power spectrum
+  - ``None`` : do not compute a linear power spectrum.
-  - 'eisenstein_hu': the Eisenstein and Hu (1998) fitting function
+  - 'eisenstein_hu': the Eisenstein and Hu (1998) fitting function.
-  - 'bbks': the BBKS approximation
+  - 'bbks': the BBKS approximation.
-  - 'boltzmann_class': use CLASS to compute the transfer function
+  - 'boltzmann_class': use CLASS to compute the transfer function.
-  - 'boltzmann_camb': use CAMB to compute the transfer function (default)
+  - 'boltzmann_camb': use CAMB to compute the transfer function (default).
-  - 'boltzmann_isitgr': use ISiTGR to compute the transfer function
+  - 'boltzmann_isitgr': use ISiTGR to compute the transfer function.
   - An :class:`~pyccl.emulators.emu_base.EmulatorPk` object.

 ``matter_power_spectrum`` options

-  - 'halofit': use HALOFIT (default)
+  - 'halofit': use HALOFIT (default).
-  - 'linear': neglect non-linear power spectrum contributions
+  - 'linear': neglect non-linear power spectrum contributions.
   - An :class:`~pyccl.emulators.emu_base.EmulatorPk` object.

 ``baryonic_effects``: a :class:`~pyccl.baryons.baryons_base.Baryons` object.